akhin/microarchitecture-cheatsheet/README.md

 ## <a name="Feedbacks">**Contact & feedbacks:**
 I don't claim that every information is exact.
 Some of them are topics that I had the chance to get my hands on during projects, but some other are not based on project experiences but researches out of curiosity.

-In case you find a problem, you can raise an issue publicly.
+In case you find a problem, you can raise an issue ( "Issues" tab then "New issue" ).
 If you prefer contacting privately, you can find my mail address in the poster.

 ## <a name="Misc">**Misc:**
-I used diagrams.net/drawio to create it : https://en.wikipedia.org/wiki/Diagrams.net
+- I used diagrams.net/drawio to create it :
+https://en.wikipedia.org/wiki/Diagrams.net